 Fussie Cat Food – Top 3 Recipes Reviewed

-#1 Fussie Cat Market Fresh Salmon & Chicken Meal Recipe Dry Cat Food
+#1 Fussie Cat Market Fresh Salmon & Chicken Recipe Dry Cat Food

-Following two high-quality sources of animal protein are three plant ingredients.
-Peas and chickpeas can be difficult for cats to digest and pea flour isn’t much benefit either.
-I could also do without the flaxseeds and alfalfa meal that add to the already fairly high carbohydrate content of this formula.
+Following two high-quality sources of animal protein are two plant ingredients, with a third following shortly after.
+Peas and chickpeas can be difficult for cats to digest.
+Pea flour, which appears a couple of ingredients later, doesn’t have much benefit either.
+I could also do without the flaxseeds that add to the already fairly high carbohydrate content of this formula.

 Overall, this appears to be a protein-rich recipe with moderate fat and fairly high carbohydrate content.